Stichill

 Stichill is a village and civil parish in the historic county of Roxburghshire, a division of the Scottish Borders.
 Situated 2 mi north of the Burgh of Kelso, Stichill lies north of the Eden Water and 5 mi from the English Border at Coldstream.

 Stichill is mentioned as a manor of Sir Thomas Randolph, later the Earl of Moray, when in 1308 it was considered forfeited to Edward I of England and granted to Adam Gordon.

-Stichill is also mentioned in Kenneth Young's biography of Sir Alec Douglas-Home.